outfox/fennecs/www/docs/Streams/Filters.md

 ## Creating a Stream Filter
 Each `Stream<>` has two filter fields, `Subset` and `Exclude`, which are used to filter the Entities that are processed by the Stream.

-::: tip :neofox_floof_mug: Can I interesty ou in a Grape-Colored Example There's an appetizer on this topic!
+::: tip :neofox_floof_mug: Can I interest you in a Grape-Colored Example There's an appetizer on this topic!
 Check out [Thanos](/cookbook/appetizers/Thanos.md) for an, ahem, "practical" example of using filters.
 :::